sabyrzhan/learning-progress/kotlin.md

 val str = "Some string"
 print("This is the string $str and its length is ${str.length}")
 ```
-3. `switch/case` statement in Kotlin is `when`.
+3. `switch/case` like statement in Kotlin is `when`.
 Unlike `switch/case` in other languages it has various ways of handling the conditions:
 ```
 // Example 1
 var season = 3